Highbury1913/BudgetMonitor/README.md

 BudgetMonitor
 =============

-Manage your budgets as a try-out project for AngularJS/Express/Mongo
+Manage your budgets with this try-out project for AngularJS/Express/Mongo Framework.